pyd/slogt/README.md

 ## Observer
-// TODO add a method to find a log wwhicn has an attribute (by its Key)
+// TODO add a method to find a log whicn has an attribute (by its Key)
-// TODO at least provide a getter for all logs so user can custom filter them

 // TODO move handler arg to second pos in NewObserverHandler